24pullrequests/24pullrequests/Readme.md

 24 Pull Requests is available in twenty languages.
 Translations are [managed on Transifex](https://www.transifex.com/24-pull-requests/24-pull-requests/).
 Authentication is required to use Transifex.
 If you prefer to edit the translations directly you can use the [standard Rails i28n framework](https://guides.rubyonrails.org/i18n.html#organization-of-locale-files).
 To get started:

-* Fork the project
+* Fork the project.
-* create a copy of `config/locales/en.yml` within the locales folder
+* Create a copy of `config/locales/en.yml` within the locales folder.
-* amend the first line with the [correct character set](https://www.w3.org/International/O-charset-lang.html) you'll be translating to
+* Amend the first line with the [correct character set](https://www.w3.org/International/O-charset-lang.html) you'll be translating to.
 * Translate the strings and submit a pull request for the new translation.

 ### Code of Conduct